MalDev Myths

 • Execution primitive (CreateRemoteThread())

-EDR will depend on seeing variants of this three things for detection.
-Cross-process stuff is well scrutanized by the EDR.
+EDR will depend on seeing variants of these three things for detection.
+Cross-process stuff is well scrutinized by the EDR.

 Conclusion: